hphuongdhsp/ml-blog/_posts/2022-08-02-segmentation-model-part1.md

 ## 2. Data Preparation

-For convenience of loading data, we will store information of data in the dataframe (or csv file).
+For the convenience of loading data, we will store data information in the data frame (or CSV file).

-We want to have the a csv file that store the images and masks path
+We want to have the CSV file that stores the image and mask paths

 | index | images                |
 | ----- | --------------------- |